Skip to Content

 I woke up just 1.5 hours before sunrise thinking I would have enough time to make it to the viewpoint for first light.
 It turns out you should probably give two or two and a half hours of hiking time to make sure you can see the sunrise.

-I made my way through the dark streets of Zermatt and found the narrow path just near Grampi’s that leads up to the Edelweiss Hut, which is the halfway point of the hike.
-It’s steep from the get-go and you are basically going to be breathing hard from this moment on as you tackle 1,100m of climbing to reach the Hohbalmen summit.
 I decided to make a workout out of it and after watching the Ultraks Skyruning event the day before, I knew they had a cut-off in a similar route where athletes had 1.5 hours to reach 1km of climbing.
 I managed to almost do the same with my backpack full of gear.
 Most of the entire field met that cut-off with ease but it was a fun and sweaty challenge to keep me motivated in the morning.

 The trail winds up the forest on a series of switchbacks until you reach the Edelweiss Hut.
-It is the mountain hut, precariously balanced on the side of the mountain, you can see from Zermatt town no matter where you are.
+It is the mountain hut, precariously balanced on the side of the mountain, which you can see from Zermatt town no matter where you are.
 It only took about 45 minutes to reach even though it seems so high from Zermatt Town.

-At the Edelweiss Hut, you can get drinks and food but there will be no-one there pre-sunrise to field your requests.
+At the Edelweiss Hut, you can get drinks and food but there will be no one there pre-sunrise to field your requests.
 Instead, check out the signs and follow the route to Hohbalmen along the side of the mountain.
 It suggests it will take you two hours, which wasn’t great as I only had 30-40 minutes until sunrise.
 I went at it as fast as I could hoping to reach the viewpoint to see the alpenglow on Matterhorn.

 Unfortunately, I had started the adventure too late.
 However, I did enjoy the sunrise and alpenglow on the other peaks as I hiked up and saw some beautiful colors.
 It’s often when we chase a specific moment we are given a surprise instead that can sometimes be more magical and this was the case for me.
-Rays poured through the peaks on the other side of Zermatt towards Gornergrat and I was happy to be up high in the mountains with no-one else around during sunrise.
+Rays poured through the peaks on the other side of Zermatt towards Gornergrat and I was happy to be up high in the mountains with no one else around during sunrise.

 YOU WILL ALSO LIKE MY ZERMATT HIKING GUIDE: 6 AWESOME HIKES IN ZERMATT, SWITZERLAND